 Criminal Procedure and Evidence are recommended, but not required; these courses may be taken concurrently with the clinic.
 Also see "Note to Students Regarding Security Clearance" in clinic description.
+Students must be U.S. citizens and meet residency requirements.

 Prosecution Externship - Southern District of New York